farcasterxyz/docs/docs/reference/warpcast/api.md

 **Authentication**: All endpoints are unauthenticated.

 **Pagination**: paginated endpoints return a `next.cursor` property next to the `result` object.
-This parameter should be sent back to fetch the next page.
-An optional `limit` parameter can be used to specify the page size.
+To fetch the next page, send the value as a `cursor` query parameter.
+An optional `limit` query parameter can be used to specify the page size.

 ```json
 {